Singham: Plot

-At a police function, Singham accuses his colleagues of betraying their duty by protecting Jaikant.
-His words inspire them to join his fight.
-With the support of the entire Goa Police Force, including Patkar, who has a change of heart, Singham leads a raid on Jaikant's residence.
-Jaikant is captured after a dramatic chase and is executed by the officers in a staged encounter, seated in Kadam's chair.
-The team exposes Jaikant's crimes, clears Kadam's name, and restores Megha's dignity.
+At a police function the same night, Singham, arriving with Megha and Kadam's son, accuses his colleagues of betraying their duty by protecting Jaikant, and vows to finish him off single-handedly.
+Filled with guilt in front of their family members, the officers, including DGP Pawar, get motivated to join his fight.
+With the support of the entire Goa Police Force, including Patkar, who has a change of heart, Singham leads a raid on Jaikant's residence, who escapes after feigning an emotional monologue.
+Running throughout the city, Jaikant is captured after a dramatic chase and is shot dead by Singham in a staged encounter, seated in Kadam's chair, and Shiva is forced to change his statement at gunpoint.
+At a press conference, the team exposes Jaikant's crimes with Shiva's confession, clears Kadam's name, and restores Megha's dignity.
 The film concludes with Singham and his colleagues saluting Megha, symbolizing the triumph of justice and integrity.